nathanb/sandbox-ts-monorepo/README.md

 ## Module resolution

 Also, to keep things consistent, I've elected to use ESM (`type: 'module'`) for all projects across the repository.
-This allows me to "share" code directly (between Node and Browser projects) without the build tooling complaining about ESM vs non-ESM code.
-For Node, it also enables top level await. i.e. We have a shared repo with browser-friendly code and shared TS Types.
-It's techincally ESM, but ts-loader doesn't care when rendering a browser bundle.
+This allows me to "share" code directly (between Node and Browser projects) without the build tooling complaining about ESM vs non-ESM code. i.e. We have a shared repo with browser-friendly code and shared TS Types.
+It's technically ESM, but ts-loader doesn't care when rendering a browser bundle.

 ### ESM Caveats

-All internal package imports must include extensions.
+All relative path module imports must include extensions.

 For Node projects, all files must use the `.mjs|.cjs` extension to indicate CommonJS or ESM.
 With Typescript layered into this, that makes file extensions on disk: `mts|.cts` respecively, and when you import, use the extension generated in the output: i.e. (relative import: `import from './module.mjs'` (imports `./module.mts`), or Package imports: `import from '@scope/package/Module'`).
 We exclude extensions for package imports because `package.json` exports handles the mapping extension for us.